google/closure-templates/documentation/reference/functions.md

 Reverses a shallow copy of the list and returns it.
 The original list passed is not modified.

+### `list.uniq()` {#list-any_uniq}

+Removes duplicates from a shallow copy of the list and returns it.
+The original list passed is not modified.

+NOTE: We do not test for deep equality in the implementation.
+Hence, this function does not remove duplicate records or protobufs.
+Only primitive types (null, bool, int, float, number, string) are successfully deduplicated.

 <span id="list-string|int_join"></span>

 ### `list.join(separator)` {#join}